 I grew up in the wilds of rural New Mexico kicking down ant piles and riding my pony over the hill to my grandparents’ house.
 Though excruciatingly shy as a kid, my parents fostered my sense of independence which often led me to take myself (and usually my horse) out for long, adventurous walks through the cactus-laden fields or sometimes down into the dusty unknowns of the arroyo below the house.
 Those long, lazy desert afternoons were the seeds of my wanderlust.

-During college, I was an active staff member of the American Chinese Civic Exchange and helped organise language camps in Nanjing (Jiangsu Province) in 2004 and Yueqing (Zhejiang Province) in 2005.
+During college, I was an active staff member of the American Chinese Civic Exchange.
+I helped organise language camps in Nanjing (Jiangsu Province) in 2004 and Yueqing (Zhejiang Province) in 2005.
 Those trips taught me how to play guitar in front of a bonfire in 40 degree heat on regional television and how to weather a typhoon on the 2nd floor of a flooded guesthouse.

 After a brief stint writing ESL textbooks for Korean English-learners and a haphazardly-planned 3 week jaunt to Ireland and Latvia, I took the plunge and moved to China.
 I lived and worked as a teacher and cross-cultural consultant in Anji, a very small town on the outskirts of Zhejiang Province.
 During that time, I learned to eat hotpot, longxia and scorpions, sang in front of 4,000 students, made a cat costume from scratch, galloped a horse across the plains of Inner Mongolia, played the slots in Macau, rode a ship through the middle of the East China Sea at night, got lost (and drunk) in Hong Kong (several times) and accrued a rather large collection of fireworks videos.